-Baking your cheesecakes in a water bath is part of the secret to my Cheesecake Factory cheesecake recipe for producing beautiful cheesecakes at home with a texture similar to those sold in the restaurant.
+Baking your cheesecakes in a water bath is part of the secret for producing beautiful cheesecakes at home with a texture similar to those sold in the restaurant.
 The water surrounds your cheesecake to keep it moist as it cooks, and the moisture helps prevent ugly cracking.
 You'll start the oven very hot for just a short time, then crank it down to finish.
 I also suggest lining your cheesecake pan with parchment paper to help get the thing out of the pan when it's done without a hassle.

-This recipe is so easy, even a 2-year old can make it.
-Check out the video.
+My Cheesecake Factory original cheesecake recipe is so easy, even a 2-year-old can make it as shown in this video.